 Mongo stepped in front of her.
 “Now don’t go eatin’ too many.
 They’re meant to be—”

-“Out of the way!”
+“Out of the way, you old fart!”
 She shoved him roughly to the side and dropped to her knees, snatching up wormies and gulping them down.
 After her sixth or seventh fistful, she wiped her mouth with a hairy wrist, then plunked back onto her butt.

 “Aaaah.”
 She patted her belly and belched again.
 For a brief instant, her eyes unfocused and pointed in opposite directions.